 - when I felt like someone wronged or hurt me.

 Don’t believe or think I don’t get angry anymore, that I don’t have days I find nothing to be grateful for or I’m no longer stress…all of the above still happens however I now handle it differently – there are some days I feed into it (what can I say I’m a work in progress ?).
-Now I keep a gratitude log in my bullet journal where I List one thing that I’m grateful for each day – that one act makes me smile and sometimes it bring tears to my eyes.
+Now I keep a gratitude log in my bullet journal where I List one thing that I’m grateful for each day – that one act makes me smile and sometimes it brings tears to my eyes.

 I wanted to share this little story with you, hoping that you will Make gratitude a part of your life on this Thanksgiving Day and every day going forward – you may not want to specifically list what you’re thankful for daily or you may not want to keep a gratitude log but simply saying thank you will make a huge difference in your life.